-Category Explanation Score Comments Organization & Structure appropriate layout of report; overall appearance / 10 Introduction clear statement of problem; summary of methods to be used / 10 Analysis & Discussion mathematically correct answers to questions; supporting mathematical analysis; Look for detailed answers to the main questions of the project. / 30 Figures inclusion of appropriate figures, with clear explana- tions; Look for title, legend, distinction of lines, etc. /10 Equations inclusion of appropriate equations, with clear expla- nations; Look for a written description of the mathematics involved in developing the equation. / 20 Conclusion summary of results, including overall significance / 10 Writing correct grammar; appropriate vocabulary; clear and concise / 5 Length at least two pages and not more than five pages (including graphs and figures) / 5 Total / 100
+Category Explanation Score Comments Organization & Structure appropriate layout of report; overall appearance / 10 Introduction clear statement of problem; summary of methods to be used / 10 Analysis & Discussion mathematically correct answers to questions; supporting mathematical analysis; Look for detailed answers to the main questions of the project. / 30 Equations inclusion of appropriate equations, with clear explanations; Look for a written description of the mathematics involved in developing the equation. / 30 Conclusion summary of results, including overall significance / 10 Writing correct grammar; appropriate vocabulary; clear and concise / 5 Length at least two pages and not more than five pages (including graphs and figures) / 5 Total / 100